Client-Side Browser-Based Uploads With Wasabi

-There are several ways one can implement a web page upload directly into Wasabi using scripts.
-Companies can use this method to allow their employees perform uploads and submit their work through the company designed client-side webpage and not allow employees perform direct server-side uploads.
+There are several ways to implement a webpage upload directly into Wasabi using scripts.
+You can use this method to allow your employees to perform uploads and submit their work through a company-designed client-side webpage, and not allow employees to perform direct server-side uploads.
+The following example demonstrates this using HTML JavaScript code to upload files to Wasabi from a webpage.

 <!DOCTYPE html>